College Park Midtown has some of the newest construction in the area!

 The Gainesville Community Redevelopment Agency has committed to transforming NW 1stAvenue, otherwise known as "the street behind University Avenue," into a safe place that patrons of Gainesville can reconnect with.
 Great news for students renting apartments in Midtown, these four blocks will be made safer, more spacious, environmentally friendly, and more visually appealing.
-The Midtown area is a popular location for student seeking to rent apartments near the University of Florida, so we're ecstatic to see these new changes coming to the area.
+The Midtown area is a popular location for student seeking to rent apartments in Gainesville, so we're ecstatic to see these new changes coming to the area.

 Bigger sidewalks with additional streetlights will make for better visibility at all hours of the day and night.
 There will be more parking spaces added, making it a breeze to park on NW 1stAvenue via meter, decal, or Gainesville's mobile parking app.
 Spaces for scooter parking and new bike racks will be available as well.
 New trees are being planted for better shade and walkability, and the amount of trash bins will increase from two to eight along with the introduction of recycling bins along the street.
 Finally, public art and improved exterior of stores and buildings will add more curb appeal.